 All we really want for Christmas is for our loved ones – and ourselves – to be healthy and happy.
 However, it does feel undeniably good to immerse ourselves in the ultimate day of consumerism by happily accepting new, free stuff from said loved ones.
 For a little bit of shopping inspiration, here’s what our writers (and myself!) would like to receive this year.

 Scarlet’s Perfect Palette

-“This palette is so gorgeous that it’s hard to bring yourself to use it!
-The range of colours cover both natural and extravagant looks so it’s a definite go-to whatever the occasion.
+“Morphe palettes are so gorgeous that it’s hard to bring yourself to use them!
+The range of colours tend to cover both natural and extravagant looks, so they’re a definite go-tos whatever the occasion.
 The eye shadows themselves are pigmented and build-able – what more could you ask for?!
-Get your hands on this if you want to give the gift that just keeps on giving… act fast, though, as they’re in high demand!” – Scarlet Hannington, Contributing Lifestyle/Culture Writer
+Get your hands on this if you want to give the gift that just keeps on giving… act fast, though, as they’re always in high demand!” – Scarlet Hannington, Contributing Lifestyle/Culture Writer

 35-Colour Eyeshadow Palette, £21.75, Morphe (available in the UK via Cult Beauty)